dborrel/lab1-git-race/README.md

 - **ELK Stack**: Configure Logstash to read the log file and send data to Elasticsearch, then visualize in Kibana.
 - **Grafana Loki**: Use Promtail to scrape the log file and view logs in Grafana dashboards.

+## ⚡ Caching

+The application uses Spring Boot's caching abstraction to improve performance for frequently accessed data.

+- **API Caching**: The `/api/hello` endpoint is cached using the `@Cacheable` annotation.
+When the same name parameter is requested multiple times, the response is served from the cache instead of being recomputed.
+- **Cache Provider**: By default, the application uses an in-memory cache (`ConcurrentMapCache`).
+It's possible to configure other providers (like Redis) if you want to manage large amounts of data.